JimMarshall35/2D-platformer-engine/README.md

 # 2D-platformer-engine

+another attempt at an engine for 2d games - this time, better.
+Has a less complicated renderer than the last one and Uses lua much more sparingly.
+It also uses an ECS based game object system rather than a class hierachy for game objects (should be more efficient on the cache and is DEFINITELY easier to serialize / deserialize.
+Comes at the cost of information hiding / encapsulation.

 an engine for 2d platformers (OpenGL / C++).

 still a work in progress. and being regularly worked on